How to Scan The WordPress Database For Malware

 Malware infection on a website or in a database could serve as a wake-up.
 Users may realize that they need to take better care of security.

-If you enjoyed reading this article on how to scan WordPress database for malware, you should check out this one about how to do a WordPress database reset.
+If you enjoyed reading this article on how to scan a WordPress database for malware, you should check out this one about how to do a WordPress database reset.

 We also wrote about a few related subjects like how to do a WordPress database cleanup, WordPress database schema and how to find and replace url in WordPress database.